heavysixer/d4/README.md

 There are **many** more examples of d4 in the examples site inside the source code repository.
 Simply clone the repo and open the `examples/` folder in your favorite web browser.

+You can find a hosted version of the example site here: http://visible.io/

 ### Philosophy
 * * *